FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles

 Different distance functions can result in different \emph{magnitudes} of feature perturbations as well as different \emph{directions}.
 For example, the Cosine explanation suggests increasing \textit{PercentTradesWBalance}, while the Mahalanobis explanations suggests decreasing it.
 This is because the loss space of the underlying RF model is highly non-convex, and therefore there is more than one way to obtain an alternative prediction.
+When using complex models such as tree ensembles, there are no monotonicity guarantees.
 In this case, both options result in valid counterfactual examples.

 We examine the Manhattan explanation in more detail.
 We see that \OurMethod{} suggests two main changes: \begin{inparaenum}[(i)] \item increasing the \textit{ExternalRiskEstimate}, and \item decreasing the \textit{NetFractionRevolvingBurden}. \end{inparaenum} We obtain the definitions and expected trends from the data dictionary \cite{fico-data-dict} created by the authors of the dataset.
 The \emph{ExternalRiskEstimate} is a ``consolidated version of risk markers'' (i.e., a credit score).
 A higher score is better: as one's \emph{ExternalRiskEstimate} increases, the probability of default decreases.
 The \textit{NetFractionRevolvingBurden} is the ``revolving balance divided by the credit limit'' (i.e., utilization).
 A lower value is better: as one's \emph{NetFractionRevolvingBurden} increases, the probability of default increases.
 We find that the changes suggested by \OurMethod{} are fairly consistent with the expected trends in the data dictionary \cite{fico-data-dict}, as opposed to suggesting nonsensical changes such as increasing one's utilization to decrease the probability of default.